Ph4ntomas/pinenote-arch-stuff/README.md

 https://github.com/hrdl-github/pinenote-arch/tree/main

 ## Kernel Installation
+### Linux Pinenote 6.12.11
-[](/linux-pinenote) contains a PKGBUILD to build the kernel, as well as other necessary file to automate initramfs generation.
+[linux-pinenote](./linux-pinenote) contains a PKGBUILD to build the kernel, as well as other necessary file to automate initramfs generation.

-I'd suggest setting up distcc to build it
+This kernel is built from the same sources the debian image built, and should behave the same.

 The packages it generate install the kernel in the following way:
 ```